 A Vacancy Act permit is always temporary and should, if desired, be extended in time by requesting it from the municipality.
 If the landlord and the tenant wish to extend the rental agreement on the basis of the Vacancy Act until a date after the permit period, the landlord will have to request an extension of the permit from the municipality before the end of the rental agreement.
 If he does not do so (in time), the tenant can rely on tenancy protection.
 If the permit is renewed, but the landlord forgets to inform the tenant before the end of the rental agreement: even then the tenant can rely on tenancy protection.

 Home of Orange uses rental agreements and General Provisions drawn up by Hielkema Lawyers in Amsterdam.
 A safe feeling!

-Have you found a tenant yourself, but do you want us to make the rental agreement for you?
+Have you found a tenant yourself, but do you want us to make the rental agreement for you or arrange the screening?
 We love to do that for you.
 There are costs involved.

 Would you rather discuss the best option first?
 Or do you want to outsource the entire rental process or part of it?
 Call +31 (0)20 – 26 11 975 or email us email@example.com We are happy to help you.

 Fill in your details below and you will receive our brochure within 1 working day.
 Afraid that you have to pay too much?
 We use affordable rates!
 And besides, you get the best service with us.
 Just read what the experiences of other customers are.

 The form has successfully been sent.
 We wil contact you as soon as possible.

 Something went wrong while sending the contact form.
 Check if you correctly filled in all required fields and try again.